reillysiemens/tuckersiemens.com/content/posts/avatar-png/index.md

 in their mind.
 Personally, I'm not convinced it's necessarily a better fit, but it's not something I know much about, so I'm open to being wrong.

-I applied little I know to create an SVG.
+I applied what little I know to create an SVG.

 ```svg
 <svg width="256" height="256" xmlns="http://www.w3.org/2000/svg">